chuangzhu/linux.dgut.edu.cn/src/icons/README.md

-We uses [Templarian/MaterialDesign](https://github.com/Templarian/MaterialDesign) icons in this site.
-But instead of loading 5000+ icons, we only uses a few of them.
+We use [Templarian/MaterialDesign](https://github.com/Templarian/MaterialDesign) icons for this site.
+But instead of loading 5000+ icons, we only use a few of them.
 So we build the webfont ourselves to reduce the size.

 ## Adding new icons